Bernard Matthews

-Bernard Trevor Matthews CVO CBE QSM (24 January 1930 – 25 November 2010) was the founder of Bernard Matthews Foods, a company that is best known for producing turkey meat products.
+Bernard Trevor Matthews (24 January 1930 – 25 November 2010) was the founder of Bernard Matthews Foods, a company that is best known for producing turkey meat products.

 Early life

-Matthews was born in 1930 in Brooke, Norfolk, the son of a car mechanic and his housekeeper wife.
+Matthews was born on 24 January 1930 in Brooke, Norfolk, the son of a car mechanic and his housekeeper wife.
 Skilled at mathematics, he won a scholarship to the City of Norwich School but found it difficult to settle.
 As a result of this, he failed his exams.
 The headmaster refused to let Matthews' exam failure reduce the school's pass-rate and so Matthews left school with no qualifications.

 Career

 Matthews worked as a trainee livestock auctioneer at Waters & Son between 1946 and 1948.
 During an auction at Acle market, he saw twenty freshly laid turkey eggs for sale, which he bought for a shilling each, and then acquired the same day a paraffin-oil incubator, which he bought for £1 10s.
 The venture to raise them in his future mother-in-law's back garden did not pay off, as he had not calculated for the additional cost of feed for the birds.

 After serving his two-year national service in No. 617 Squadron RAF, Matthews became an insurance clerk, and started his company in 1950, buying more turkeys.
 He was only able to join the business full-time after spending £3,000 buying the dilapidated Great Witchingham Hall and filling its 35 rooms with turkeys.
 While Matthews and his wife lived in two unheated rooms, turkeys were hatched in the dining room, reared in the Jacobean bedrooms and slaughtered in the kitchens.

 In 1980, the company launched its first TV commercial featuring Turkey Breast Roast, with Matthews himself introducing the famous "Bootiful" catchphrase in his Norfolk accent, and becoming part of what has been described as the "national consciousness".

 In 2005, he penned the self-published autobiography Turkey Times.
 In January 2010, he retired from the position of Chairman of Bernard Matthews Farms at the age of 80.